HomeResourcesAI in Marketing: More Than a Shiny Tool

 AI in Marketing: More Than a Shiny Tool

-1. Strategy first: AI as an enabler
+1. Strategy first: AI as an enabler, not a goal

 The difference is huge: